openbsd/src/usr.bin/awk/README.md

 If your system does not have `yacc` or `bison` (the GNU equivalent), you need to install one of them first.

-NOTE: This version uses ANSI C (C 99), as you should also.
+NOTE: This version uses ISO/IEC C99, as you should also.
 We have compiled this without any changes using `gcc -Wall` and/or local C compilers on a variety of systems, but new systems or compilers may raise some new complaint; reports of difficulties are